StevenMDixon/IJScript/Tips.md

 ## for/of/in

-Fortunatly there is a couple ways to iterate through things without for loops.
+Fortunately there is a couple ways to iterate through things without for loops.

 ### Iterators